Torsion birational motives of surfaces and unramified cohomology: Preliminaries

 \begin{example} \begin{enumerate} \item Suppose $p=1$ or $\Lambda=\Z$.
 It is a classical fact that $H^0(-, \Omega^i_{-/k})$ is birational and motivic for any $i \in \Z_{\ge0}$; it is also normalized if $i>0$.
 It is less classical that the same is true of $H^i(-, \sO)$ if $k$ is perfect (see \cite{CR}). \item It is obvious from the definition that the functor

 is birational, motivic, and normalized for any fixed $S \in \SmProj$. \item Let $M$ be a cycle module in the sense of Rost \cite{R}.
 Then its $0$-th cycle cohomology $A^0(-, M_n)$ is birational and motivic by \cite[Corollary 6.1.3]{KS1}.
-We will only use a special case of unramified cohomology, which will be recalled in the next subsection. \end{enumerate} \end{example}
+We will only use a special case of unramified cohomology, which will be recalled in the next subsection. \item A $\P^1$-invariant Nisnevich sheaf with transfers is birational and motivic.
+We include a proof of this fact, due to Bruno Kahn, in an appendix (see Proposition \ref{prop:P1inv-bir} below).
+This recovers all examples discussed above, except $H^i(-, \sO)$. \end{enumerate} \end{example}